pixshatterer/tic-tactical-toe/README.md

 tic-tactical-toe
 ================

-A new way of playing tic-tac-tow
+A new way of playing tic-tac-toe